zzhikai/tp/docs/UserGuide.md

 edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [j/JOB] [r/ROUND] [s/SKILL]…​
 ```

-* Only valid indexes are edited. <br>
+* Index specified must be less than the total number of applicants in LinkedOUT. <br>
-  e.g If there are only `4` applicants in the app but `5` is specified, then the intended action will not be carried out.
+  e.g If there are only `4` applicants in the app but `5` is specified, then the edit will not be carried out as it is invalid.
-* Only positive indexes are edited. <br>
+* Index specified must be a positive integer. <br>
-  e.g As we label our applicants incrementally starting from `1` (e.g `1, 2, 3, and so on`), an index of `-1` will not be tagged to an applicant.
+  e.g As we label our applicants incrementally starting from `1` (e.g `1, 2, 3, and so on`), an index of `-1` will not be tagged to an applicant and the edit will not be carried out as it is invalid.
 * As an applicant can have more than 1 skill, you may remove skills using `edit` as illustrated by the following example: <br>
   e.g An applicant has skills `Excel`, `Word`, `Docs`.
 To remove the skill `Excel`, you may type the following command. `edit INDEX s/Word s/Docs`.
 * You may also add skills using `edit`.
 However, a simpler way of doing so would be to use our alternative command [`addskill`](https://ay2122s2-cs2103t-t09-2.github.io/tp/UserGuide.html#adding-skills-to-an-applicant-addskill).